Services & digital trade

 Education-related travel services

-The Government supports this sector by securing access to foreign markets through free trade agreements while protecting Australia's public education system.
-It also encourages transparent and consistent approaches to the domestic regulation of services through multilateral agreements.
-Stakeholders can engage on education services trade issues by contacting the Services Trade and Policy Section.
+Australia supports this sector by securing access to foreign markets through free trade agreements and multilateral forums while protecting Australia's public education system.
+This includes identifying opportunities to support the expansion of Australia's high-quality education offerings in overseas markets.
+Australia also encourages our trading partners to adopt best-practice regulation of services, like education, through agreements like the WTO Services Domestic Regulation JSI.
+Stakeholders can engage on education services trade by contacting the DFAT Services Trade and Policy Section.

-The Government supports this sector by sharing insights and encouraging best practices through the APEC and G20 Tourism Working Groups and the OECD Tourism Committee.
-It also encourages transparent and consistent approaches to the domestic regulation of services through multilateral agreements.
+Australia supports this sector by sharing insights and encouraging best-practice through the APEC and G20 Tourism Working Groups and the OECD Tourism Committee.
+Australia also encourages our trading partners to adopt best-practice regulation of services, like tourism, through agreements like the WTO Services Domestic Regulation JSI.
 Stakeholders can engage on tourism issues and policy by contacting Austrade or Tourism Australia.

 Professional Services

-The Government makes it easier for professionals to practise overseas by securing access to foreign markets through free trade agreements and facilitating the recognition of professional qualifications and licensing through mutual recognition agreements.
-It also encourages transparent and consistent approaches to the domestic regulation of services through multilateral agreements.
-Stakeholders are encouraged to attend the biannual Professional Services Roundtable, or can contact the Professional Services & Mutual Recognition Unit.
+Australia makes it easier for professionals to practise overseas by securing access to foreign markets through free trade agreements and facilitating the recognition of professional qualifications and licensing through mutual recognition agreements.
+Australia also encourages our trading partners to adopt best-practice regulation of services, like professional services, through agreements like the WTO Services Domestic Regulation JSI.
+Stakeholders are encouraged to attend the biannual DFAT Professional Services Roundtable or contact the DFAT Professional Services & Mutual Recognition Unit.

 Financial Services

-The Government supports this sector by securing access to foreign markets through free trade agreements while protecting Australia's robust consumer protection and prudential systems.
-It also encourages transparent and consistent approaches to the domestic regulation of financial services through multilateral agreements.
-Stakeholders can engage on financial services trade policy issues by contacting the Services Trade and Policy Section.
+Australia supports this sector by securing access to foreign markets through free trade agreements and multilateral forums while protecting Australia's robust consumer protection and prudential systems.
+Australia also encourages our trading partners to adopt best-practice regulation of services, like financial services, through agreements like the WTO Services Domestic Regulation JSI.
+Stakeholders can engage on financial services trade policy issues by contacting the DFAT Services Trade and Policy Section.